WordPress/wp20-book/Content/BB-Chapter-13-The-Pandemic.md

 ### People with Disabilities/Comorbidities

-The pandemic led to widespread illness and over than [350,000 deaths]in the U.S.(https://www.cdc.gov/nchs/pressroom/podcasts/2022/20220107/20220107.htm) in 2020 alone.
+The pandemic led to widespread illness and over [350,000 deaths in the U.S.](https://www.cdc.gov/nchs/pressroom/podcasts/2022/20220107/20220107.htm) in 2020 alone.
 At the same time, it brought other health issues to the fore.
 Some people were more vulnerable than others to COVID-19.
 Older people, people with chronic diseases, smokers, the obese — these people were more likely to catch COVID-19 and more likely to have severe cases of the disease.
 They and their families needed to avoid contagion even more than the general populace.

-Remote work allowed some people in these positions to continue working safely, and also introduced greater flexibility and a better work/life balance.
+Remote work allowed some people in these positions to continue working safely and also introduced greater flexibility and a better work/life balance.

 Mental health became a focus globally as rates of depression and anxiety [spiked](https://www.cdc.gov/mmwr/volumes/70/wr/mm7040e3.htm).
 The [World Health Organization reported](https://www.who.int/news/item/02-03-2022-covid-19-pandemic-triggers-25-increase-in-prevalence-of-anxiety-and-depression-worldwide) a 25% increase worldwide for 2020.